0 Items in Your Cart

 One example of a manufacturing company concerned about the environment is Homasote, a New Jersey-based manufacturer of building products made from recycled materials.
 According to its Web site (http://www.homasote.com), the company's manufacturing process recycles up to 100 tons of recycled cellulose fiber each day, and helps conserve more than 1,370,000 trees and eliminates more than 100 million pounds of waste that would otherwise be in landfills each production year.
 Homasote also recycles all of the water it uses to manufacture its products.

 The Subaru of Indiana Automotive (SIA) plant (http://www.subaru-sia.com), located in Lafayette, is another example of a manufacturing company that is actively working to reduce its imprint on the environment.
 It recycles and reuses 97 percent of its refuse, and it boxes and ships the remaining 3 percent to the city of Indianapolis, where the refuse is incinerated to help generate steam.
 As a result, nothing is sent to landfills, which is why SIA achieved a "zero landfill" status.
-To help people understand how dramatic this business practice is, SIA's Web site states: "When you carry out the trash on the next collection day, you're sending more to landfills than does the SIA plant in Lafayette."
-Types of things SIA is recycling and/or reusing include: brass lug nuts (previously, 33,000 pounds of brass was thrown away each year); paint sludge, which is dried into powder, then shipped to plastics manufacturers to reuse for guardrails and parking-lot bumpers; and solvents, which are cleaned and reused in paints.
+To help people understand how dramatic this business practice is, SIA's Web site states: "If you had breakfast this morning and put your napkin in the trash, you've already sent more to a landfill than SIA's 3.5 million square foot plant has since 2004."
+Types of things SIA is recycling and/or reusing include: brass lug nuts (previously, 33,000 pounds of brass was thrown away each year); paint sludge, which is dried into powder, then shipped to plastics manufacturers to reuse for guardrails and parking-lot bumpers; glass from used light bulbs, which is turned into reflective road striping; and solvents, which are cleaned and reused in paints.

 The types of jobs involved in manufacturing include product designer, manufacturing production manager, assembler and fabricator, quality control inspector, and manufacturing sales representative.